Diversity, Equity, and Inclusion in GIM

 Drs.
-Shobha Stack and Jennifer Best are scholars and leaders in promoting the advancement of a more equitable environment for women in medical training.
-Their work has been funded by UW CLIME, the American Medical Association, and the Arnold P. Gold Foundation.
+Jennifer Best is a scholar and leader in promoting the advancement of a more equitable environment for women in medical training.
+Her work has been funded by UW CLIME and the Arnold P. Gold Foundation.

 Health Equity in Palliative Care

 Dr. Rashmi Sharma is a clinician-investigator in GIM with a research focus on identifying and addressing inequities in care for patients with serious illness and their family members.
 She has a particular interest in evaluating the role of racial/ethnic, gender, and language barriers to communication and decision making about goals of care with the aim of developing patient and family-centered communication-based interventions to improve care.

 Professor Leo Morales is among a group of leaders who created a new health equity training pathway with the popular Certificate Program in Patient Safety and Quality Improvement, which is now directed by Dr. Andrew White.
 Matriculants will receive additional training in health equity and work on a year-long project to reduce healthcare disparities.